Make healthy lifestyle choices

 If you have diabetes, here are some steps you can take to reduce harm to your kidneys.

-- Get tested for your average level of blood glucose over the past three months (HbA1c test).
+Get tested for your average level of blood glucose over the past 3 months (HbA1c test).
 Get your test at least twice a year, but ideally up to 4 times a year.

 If you are unwell with vomiting (being sick), diarrhoea (runny poos), or have a fever, you can lose extra fluid.
-It is important to keep yourself hydrated by having small sips of water every few minutes.
+It's important to keep yourself hydrated by having small sips of water every few minutes.

 In hot weather